telerik/maui-docs/knowledge-base/listview-cross-orientation-nesting.md

     }
     ```

 3. Create a view model class.
-For this example, we'll create a `MainViewModel` type, and generate sample data items in the constructor.
+For this example, you'll create a `MainViewModel` type, and generate sample data items in the constructor.

     ```C#
     using System.Collections.ObjectModel;